 Become a MemberApply for our Teaching Bank Membership:

-If you have a current research project that would benefit from a supportive group review and critique, please consider participating in this workshop!
-Our past scholars have raved about how much better their articles were after participating in the program; let’s make your article the next success story!
+If you have a current research project that would benefit from a supportive group review and critique, please consider participating in this Workshop.
+Let’s make your article the next success story!

-On behalf of the Sirico Scholars’ Workshop Governing Board
+Co-Chairs of the Sirico Scholars Workshop Governing Board